SbrTa/Notes/Interview/devinterview.io/SQL.md

 # Analytical SQL Questions

 81. How would you find the Nth highest salary from a table?
+Answer:
+- **dense_rank()**: The DENSE_RANK() function is used to compute the rank of a row within an ordered group of rows.
+It returns the rank of the row specified.
+The ranking in the DENSE_RANK() function is integer values starting from 1.
+The following query returns all rows with 3rd salary

+  `select * from (select *, dense_rank() over(order by salary desc) as rank from employee) AS E where rank = 3;`

+- offset and limit: OFFSET says to skip that many rows before beginning to return rows.
+LIMIT says, no more than that many rows will be returned.
+The following query returns all rows with 3rd salary

+  `select * from employee where salary = (select distinct salary from employee order by salary desc offset 2 limit 1)`

 82. How do you count the number of occurrences of a specific value in a column?
 83. How can you calculate running totals in SQL?
 84. Explain how to reverse the contents of a column without using a reverse function.